kanthagirish-rit/lcs-project/README.md

 # Literature survey of algorithms to compute Longest Common Subsequence
-This project contains implementation of four different alogrithms to compute Longes common subsequence of two string sequences.
+This project contains implementation of four different algorithms to compute Longest common subsequence of two string sequences.
-The string sequences are generated and perfomrances of algorithms are compared.
+The string sequences are generated and performances of algorithms are compared.

 # Algorithms implemented
 * Recursive algorithm